 2. A party shall not use the other party’s Confidential Information other than for the purpose of evaluating, negotiating and consummating the Proposed Transaction.
 Upon a party’s request, the other party shall return all written Confidential Information of the requesting party, except for that portion of such Confidential Information that may be found in analyses, compilations, studies or other documents prepared by, or for, the returning party, and the returning party and its Representatives shall not retain any copies of such written Confidential Information.
 The portion of written Confidential Information that may be found in analyses, compilations, studies or other documents prepared by, or for, the returning party, any oral Confidential Information furnished by the requesting party and any written Confidential Information furnished by the requesting party not so requested or returned, will be held by the returning party and kept subject to the terms of this agreement, or destroyed.

-3. Although a party furnishing information, including Confidential Information, has endeavored to include materials which the furnishing party believes to be reliable and relevant for the receiving party's evaluation, the furnishing party makes no representation or warranty as to the accuracy or completeness of any such provided information.
+3. Although a party furnishing information, including Confidential Information, shall endeavor to include materials which the furnishing party believes to be reliable and relevant for the receiving party's evaluation, the furnishing party makes no representation or warranty as to the accuracy or completeness of any such provided information.
 Furthermore, neither the furnishing party nor its Representatives shall have any liability to either the receiving party or its Representatives resulting from the use of any such information by the receiving party or its Representatives.

 4. A party shall be liable for any breach of this agreement by such party or any of its Representatives.
 Any action for damages shall not be a sufficient remedy for any breach hereof and therefore, the non-breaching party shall be entitled to specific performance or other equitable relief.
 Such remedy shall not be deemed to be the exclusive remedy available to the non-breaching party, but shall be in addition to all other available remedies.
 Neither failure nor delay by the non-defaulting party in exercising any of its right, power or privilege herein shall operate as a waiver nor shall any single or partial exercise preclude any other or further exercise of any right, power or privilege.